 Angelika and her children

 ‘My name is Angelika and I’ve two children here, Adrain who is 5 and Nicola who is 10.
 We started in the winter about a year ago.
 We always do a lot together and now I’ve started coming here with them on a Tuesday night when they have a women’s group.
-I came here ins 2004 from Poland and I’ve always been around this area.
-I’m by myself and no family, to be honest I’ve no one to look after my kids so if we want to do something we do it together, ice skating, football and now BMX.
+I came here in 2004 from Poland and I’ve always been around this area.
+I’m by myself, no family, to be honest I’ve no one to look after my kids so if we want to do something we do it together, ice skating, football and now BMX.
 The children respond really well here.
 My son had a few issues with his behaviour but he always asks me ‘Don’t tell Nigel the coach’.
 It’s helped him.
 We’ve always been sporty as a family and this is something that goes back.
 Every year we go on a holiday to Poland to see my family and every year we take part in a competition which involves racing up the lighthouse’s that dot the coast of Poland along the Baltic.
 I’m from a town called Świnoujście and we’d race up the steps inside the lighthouse together.
 My daughter this year won the under 16 girls, she’s only ten.
-Also we used to ride horses together, me and my kids, in Poland.
+We used to ride horses together, me and my kids, in Poland.
 But here it’s too expensive, here its BMX’.